learn-co-curriculum/dsc-deeper-neural-networks/README.md

 ## Introduction

 Some of the most powerful neural networks use many dozens of layers of activation functions in order to model complex relationships.
-Let's see how we can extend neural networks even further with deeper neural networks!
+Let's see how we can extend neural networks even further with deeper neural networks.

 ## Objectives
 You will be able to: